clodoalves/cpp-matrix-calculator/README.md

 - Multiplication between two matrix
 - Division of a matrix by a scalar element

-## Future steps:
+## Future implementations:
-- Implementation of the transpose of a matrix
+- Transpose of a matrix
-- Implementation of a desktop GUI
+- Desktop GUI
-- Implementation of unit tests
+- Unit tests